nisharga/job/README.md

 </b></code>

 # After Submiting a google File
-<code><b>Hi, thank you much for giving me this opportunity.
+<code><b>Hi, thank you for giving me this opportunity.
 I am interested in this internship.
 I have completed all the questions in the Google Form.
 Please let me know regarding next steps.</b></code>

 # Accepting Request: